-All of the milk that is used for the products we process for you come from the goats on the farm.
 The goats are milked twice a day, once in the early morning, and then again in the evening about 12 hours apart.
-The milk is pumped from the barn into storage tanks in the processing building and is then processed into the products you enjoy every day.
+The milk we use, is shipped from the farm to the processing plant every Saturday afternoon.
+This ensures a fresh base product to use for that week.

 We strive to make our product as fresh as possible, while maintaining a high quality of product.